INSTITUTIONAL SECURITY POLICIES AND CRIME STATISTICS

 The Vice President for Institutional Effectiveness shall, upon notification from proper authority such as: the Rochester City Police Department, Monroe County Fire Coordinator, the Monroe County Emergency Options Center (EOC), New York State Police, or the Monroe County Sheriff’s Department, implement the following evacuation procedures.

 Upon notification of the need to evacuate a segment of the campus community, or as deemed necessary by an emergency responder, he/she will:

 The Vice President for Institutional Effectiveness shall take the following actions in coordination with local, city, or county emergency response to relocate members of the campus community:

-CRCDS complies with Clery Act reporting requirements through electronic distribution of the annual Campus Life: A Policy Handbook and posting on the School website.
+CRCDS complies with Clery Act reporting requirements through electronic distribution of the Annual Security and Fire Report and posting on the School website.
 Each member of the CRCDS community will be notified via e-mail when the report is available online, including a direct link to the report.
 Upon request, printed copies will be provided to prospective students and employees, current CRCDS community members, and other interested persons by the Vice President for Institutional Effectiveness.

 CRCDS does not disclose crime victims’ personally identifiable information in publicly accessible crime logs or in the reporting of Clery crime statistics.

 Parties with questions or comments on this report should refer them to the Vice President for Institutional Effectiveness at (585) 340-9648.